-After completing these tutorials, you'll have the foundation you need to explore the many features and benefits of ER/Studio Data Architect.
-You will have learned how to do the following:
+After completing these tutorials, you'll have the foundation you need to explore the many features and benefits of ER/Studio Data Architect including how to:

 - Create a new data model. - Work with logical and physical diagrams. - Leverage productivity-focused features such as powerful reporting engines. - Use common tasks and commands to make you more productive.